healthdisparities/SISG2024-Module4/README.md

 + Please see pre-requisites folder for instructions on how to install R and Jupyter Notebooks on Windows or Mac laptops.

+### Statistical Methods:

+Quantitative and statistical methods that will be covered in this module include:

++ Computational phenotyping with electronic health record data

++ Age- and sex-adjusted disease prevalence estimation

++ Multivariable regression

++ Linear and logistic regression

++ Genetic diversity and population structure inference

++ Genetic ancestry inference

 ### Learning Objectives:

 After attending this module, participants will be able to: